 pericyte

 The crosstalk between endothelial cells and pericytes is essential for angiogenesis, vessel remodeling, and the maintenance of vascular homeostasis.
-Dysregulation of endothelial cell–pericyte interactions leads to compromised angiogenesis and vascular integrity, which are hallmark features of various diseases, including cancer, diabetic retinopathy, liver fibrosis, lung edema, and neurodegenerative disorders.
-Our interest lies in systematically mapping the endothelial cell–pericyte interactome in the brain, lung, and liver under both healthy and pathological conditions.
-By leveraging the mechanistic insights gained from this interactome, we aim to explore whether targeting specific endothelial cell–pericyte crosstalk could offer therapeutic potential for treating these diseases.
+Dysregulation of endothelial cell–pericyte interactions impairs angiogenesis and vascular integrity, which are hallmark features of various diseases, including cancer, diabetic retinopathy, liver fibrosis, lung edema, autoimmune diseases, and neurodegenerative disorders.
+Our research focus on systematically mapping the endothelial cell–pericyte interaction landscape in both normal and pathological conditions.
+By unraveling these mechanisms, we aim to develop targeted therapies that restore the disrupted endothelial cell-pericyte interactions driving these diseases, offering innovative treatment strategies where conventional approaches fall short.

 Publications: Yang et. al., Hepatology, 2021 | He et. al., Journal of Experimental Medicine, 2023 | Zhu et. al., The EMBO Journal, 2024